Artist: Kim Yosu - on Unsplash

 • to research, and coordinate family/community supports

-• to provide comfort and safety in expressing what matters most to you
+• to provide you with comfort and safety to express what matters most to you

 Rituals

-speak the language of the soul and chart the paths that have led to the present moment and the potentials that await in the future.
-Through music, gesture, color, offerings, and the elements, nourishment is applied.
+speak the language of the soul.
+With or without words, rituals chart the paths that have led to the present moment and the curtails that await in the future.
+Through music, gesture, color, offerings, and the elements, the feeling-body is nourished along with the soul.

 Funeral and Memorial Services

-are sacred spaces where we pause to host the life and essential nature of a divine human in the most basic and profound ways their life touched others.
-Collective morning arises for what is loved and will be grieved, helping the hearts of those who remain.
-Through stories and artifacts, the smallest of details along with the grand events are reminisced alongside their transgressions and heart desires.
+are sacred spaces where we pause to uplift the life and essential nature of a divine-human in the most basic and profound ways their life touched others.
+Collective morning for what is loved, will be grieved, helping the hearts of those who remain.
+Through stories and artifacts, the smallest of details along with the grandest events are reminisced alongside their human transgressions and heart desires.

-A series of rituals and ceremonies may be your preference: directly after the death, a smaller inner circle gathering, invites in what requires immediate grounding and private expression, before opening to a larger community commemoration.
-Six months or a year later, there may be another ceremony to mark your person’s passage into the field of ancestors.
+A series of rituals and ceremonies may be your preference.
+Directly after the death, you might choose a smaller inner circle gathering, inviting in what requires immediate grounding and expression.
+A number of days or weeks later, the inner family circle may be ready for a larger community commemoration.
+And six to twelve months following that, there may be another ceremony to mark your person’s passage into the field of their ancestors.

 Artist: Travis Grossen_Unsplash